 Anatomy of the airway structures of the neck.
 A. Topographic anatomy.
 B. The cartilaginous structures.

 Transtracheal aspiration is indicated for the collection of tracheobronchial secretions for laboratory evaluation.
 Often, previous attempts to collect standard coughed and expectorated sputum samples have failed to yield adequate samples or reveal the etiology of a pulmonary infection.
 Patients who do not appear to be responding to the appropriate antibiotic regimen that was indicated by evaluation and culture of sputum samples may benefit from this technique to better determine the pathogen(s).
 This is particularly true in cases of atypical or mixed flora, as in suspected aspiration pneumonias, where this technique may yield superior culture results when compared to sputum samples.8

 Patients who are unable to cooperate with or tolerate the required positioning should not be selected for this technique.9 Agitated patients requiring sedation that may affect respiratory effort should be avoided.
 Traumatically injured patients should have the cervical spine cleared for possible injury prior to performing the procedure.
-Patients with known or suspected blood dyscrasias (e.g., abnormal platelet counts, elevated prothrombin or partial thromboplastin times) should not be subjected to this technique due to the increased risk of ...
+Patients with known or suspected blood dyscrasias (e.g., abnormal platelet counts, elevated prothrombin or partial thromboplastin times) should not be subjected to this technique due to the increased risk of tracheal hemorrhage. ...